5 Foods for Nerve Health: Top 5 Foods for a Healthy Nervous System

 Get Some Good Fats

 Next, make sure to check out foods that are high in omega-3 fatty acids.
-These not only cut back on inflammation throughout your entire body but can help with nerve pain and work against preventing nerve damage.
+These not only cut back on inflammation throughout your entire body, which can be very harmful.
+It can help with nerve pain and work against preventing and treating nerve damage.
 Plus, as an added bonus, they will also improve your overall immune system.

 A lot of people know one food that is high in omega-3 fatty acids: salmon.
 That’s true, of course, but there are also plenty of other foods, too.
 These include tuna, halibut, flaxseed, chia seeds, fish broth, basil, eggs, oregano, broccoli, spinach, Brussels sprouts, olive oil, nuts, tofu, green beans, kale, cabbage, and strawberries.